 Analysis of the McLaren Case

-What were these “serious technical breaches” according to the judge hearing the case?
-That the executors paid the applicant, her sisters, mother and brothers, before setting aside funds amounting to $250,000 to provide income for the widow and for each of the daughters of the deceased.
-As well, they had not sold the Virginia property and some small properties in Ontario.
-Finally they refused to give one of the parties information about the Virginia property which prevented him from making a bid for the property.
-The judge hearing the case ordered the removal of the executors.
+However, the hearing judge removed the executors and held that “[serious] technical breaches of duty” had occurred.
+Firstly, that the executors advanced sums to certain individuals, including the applicant, before setting aside funds amounting to $250,000 to provide income for the widow and daughters of the deceased.
+Also, the executors had not sold the Virginia property and some small properties in Ontario.
+Finally, the executors refused to give one of the parties information about the Virginia property which prevented him from making a bid for the property.

 All Posts in This Series